ari-kuni/ari-kuni.github.io/about.md

 </div>

 ## 🪈 Flute

 I've competed in local flute competitions and participated in orchestra & marching band.
 I recieved State Honors in The California Music Teachers Association Level Advanced Examination for flute.
+While I enjoy playing a bit of classical, I also enjoy playing anime or video game music for fun.

 ---